 Peace for education

-Some 35 percent of the out-of-school children worldwide of primary school age live in areas of conflict, according to Global Partnership for Education, a Washington-based global fund for education in developing nations that has received nearly $5.7 billion since 2004, including $1.1 billion from the United Kingdom, its biggest donor.
+Some 35 percent of the out-of-school children worldwide of primary school age live in areas of conflict, according to Global Partnership for Education, a Washington-based global fund for education in developing nations that has received nearly US$5.7 billion since 2004, including US$1.1 billion from the United Kingdom, its biggest donor.